 - The H&S committee feel it is important that all parents are aware that at 3:15pm all Teaching Assistants finish work and Teachers have a range of commitments – from meeting with parents, running extra-curricular clubs, staff training, marking books attending meetings etc. They are not available after school to look after your children.

 - As a school, we provide an afterschool facility that is available to look after your child if you cannot for whatever reason collect your child / children on time.
 This is why if children are not collected punctually they will be placed in Kids Club where they will be cared for until your arrival.

-- In Y5 / 6 parents can if they wish request that pupils walk to and from school.
-However, the LCC Legal Department advised that given the location of the school – there needs tobe some discussion and agreement with school as to whether the children can walk home safely.
-So in light of this, parents will need to apply to the H&S committee – who will look at each individual case.
-They will consider location of house from school, roads that will need to be crossed, any special needs the children might have, the time of the children leaving school – for example in the winter it is dark after extra‐curricular activities.
+- In Y5/6 parents can if they wish request that pupils walk to and from school.
+However, the LCC Legal Department has advised that given the location of the school – there needs to be some discussion and agreement with school as to whether the children can walk home safely.
+Therefore, in light of this, parents will need to apply to the H&S committee – who will look at each individual case.
+They will consider location of house from school, roads that will need to be crossed, any special needs the children might have, the time of the children leaving school – for example in the winter it is dark after extra-curricular activities.

 - Provided the H&S Committee agree, the school then requires written parental consent for their children in years 5 and 6 only to walk to and from school alone.